 An important funding source to encourage EV adoption has emerged with the Volkswagen Clean Air Civil Settlement.
 In 2015, EPA resolved a civil enforcement case against Volkswagen for cheating on federal emissions tests.
-A \$14.7 billion settlement against Volkswagen was reached, with \$2.7 billion allocated to establish the Environmental Mitigation Trust (EMT).200 States receive a portion of the funds from the EMT, prorated based on their vehicle population, for emissions-reduction efforts and can use up to 15 percent on public charging infrastructure.
-Eligible mitigation expenditures include a variety of transportation and electrification projects, such as marine transport and port operation electrification.201 Although the EMT is a substantial financing opportunity for states, critical planning decisions remain to maximize value.
+A \$14.7 billion settlement against Volkswagen was reached, with \$2.7 billion allocated to establish the Environmental Mitigation Trust (EMT).
+States receive a portion of the funds from the EMT, prorated based on their vehicle population, for emissionsreduction efforts and can use up to 15 percent on public charging infrastructure.
+Eligible mitigation expenditures include a variety of transportation and electrification projects, such as marine transport and port operation electrification.
+Although the EMT is a substantial financing opportunity for states, critical planning decisions remain to maximize value.
+27 percent.
+More than 30 states have set up revolving loan funds for energy efficiency and renewable energy improvements at government or private sector facilities.

-- The Alaska Housing Finance Corporation established a \$250 million Energy Efficiency Revolving Loan Program to finance audits and energy efficiency upgrades on more than 1,500 public facilities as part of an effort to address high-energy-use buildings.197 - ▶ The Alabama PUC approved an optional rate rider for Alabama Power customers with plug-in EVs.
+- The Alaska Housing Finance Corporation established a \$250 million Energy Efficiency Revolving Loan Program to finance audits and energy efficiency upgrades on more than 1,500 public facilities as part of an effort to address high-energy-use buildings. - The Alabama PUC approved an optional rate rider for Alabama Power customers with plug-in EVs.
 The rate rider allows customers to charge their EV at a discounted rate during off-peak hours.
-Alabama Power also offers a Business EV TOU rate for electricity purchased to charge EVs used for fleet purposes.
-198 - ➤ The Nevada Governor's Office of Energy sponsored Assembly Bill 5 as PACE-enabling legislation that provides for the creation by a local government of a local improvement district that includes an energy efficiency improvement project or a renewable energy project on commercial private property.
-199
+Alabama Power also offers a Business EV TOU rate for electricity purchased to charge EVs used for fleet purposes. - The Nevada Governor's Office of Energy sponsored Assembly Bill 5 as PACE-enabling legislation that provides for the creation by a local government of a local improvement district that includes an energy efficiency improvement project or a renewable energy project on commercial private property.